pushpanjalii/cssmajorproject/README.md

 # Spotify Clone
-This is a music player app..
+This is a music player app.